mp-se/gravitymon/src_docs/source/configuration.rst

    For the OTA to work, place the following files (version.json + firmware.bin) at the location that you pointed out in OTA URL.
 If the version number in the json file is newer than in the code the update will be done during startup.

+   If you have the previx `https://` then the device will use secure transfer without CA validation.

    Example; OTA URL (don't forget trailing dash), the name of the file should be firmware.bin